eps1lon/dom-accessibility-api/README.md

 ## progress

 Using https://github.com/web-platform-tests/wpt.
 Be sure to init submodules when cloning.
+See tests/README.md for more info about the test setup.

 <details>
-<summary>report 124/159 passing of which 16 are due to jsdom, 14 are accessible desc, 9 are pathological </summary>
+<summary>report 124/159 passing of which 16 are due `::before { content }`, 14 are accessible desc, 9 are pathological </summary>

 ```bash
 web-platform-tests